 Shell completions

-Use shuttle generate shell <shell> with one of: bash, elvish, fish, powershell, zsh.
+Use shuttle generate shell <shell> with one of the supported shells: bash, elvish, fish, powershell, zsh.

 Example configuration for Zsh on Linux: add eval "$(shuttle generate shell zsh)" to ~/.zshrc.